ashish8513/react-razorpay-main/README.md

-Razorpay Payment Gateway Integration
-🚀 Project Overview
-This project demonstrates the integration of the Razorpay Payment Gateway into a web application using React.js.
-It enables users to make payments securely through the Razorpay platform with a simple, responsive UI that accepts an amount and processes payments seamlessly.
+<h1 align="center">Razorpay Payment Gateway Integration</h1> <p align="center"> 🚀 This project demonstrates the integration of the Razorpay Payment Gateway into a web application using React.js.
+It enables users to make payments securely through the Razorpay platform with a simple, responsive UI that accepts an amount and processes payments seamlessly. </p>
 📋 Features
 Razorpay Payment Gateway integration
 Secure and seamless payment processing